Quinnduong/IMDB-MOVIE-DATA-ANALYSIS-PROJECT/README.md

 Data Preprocessing: Cleaning the dataset by handling missing values, normalizing variables, and ensuring data consistency.

 Exploratory Data Analysis (EDA): Understanding the relationships between movie features (e.g., budget, score, genre) and revenue through visualizations and statistical testing.

 Budget

 Ho: We expect that Budget will have no effect on Revenue.

 <img width="642" alt="Screenshot 2024-09-16 at 12 58 57 AM" src="https://github.com/user-attachments/assets/4b781326-b308-463a-94e1-7cce3d40ca2f">

 Summary: There is a strong effect of Budget on Revenue that is very reliable.
-We tested all non- linear transformations and found that Polynomial produced the best R2 value of 0.48948 and a p-value of < 0.0001 (reject Null Hypothesis).
+We tested all non-linear transformations and found that Polynomial produced the best R2 value of 0.48948 and a p-value of < 0.0001 (reject Null Hypothesis).

 Genre

 Ho: We expect that there will be no effect by Genre on Revenue

 <img width="628" alt="Screenshot 2024-09-16 at 12 57 00 AM" src="https://github.com/user-attachments/assets/8d3dedfa-acad-461b-bdb6-612e0e754bad">

 Summary: There is an effect by Genre on Revenue with a f-stat value of 56.2825183 and a p-value of 0.09760088 (<0.5) -> reject Null Hypothesis.